ghi-dc/ghis-frontend/README.md

     published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    You may run your copy of the code under the logos of GHIS/GHDI.
+    You may not run your copy of the code under the logos of GHIS/GHDI.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of